jatupan1989/boomjum1989/Adblock-Plus-net-request-filtering-(in)efficiency.md

 For example, this is the test code for one of a very common filter (note that regular expression is used):

     return url.substr(tokenBeg - 1, this.s.length) === this.s;

+The end result is that HTTPSB is less likely to be a burden on the browser.